PMEAL/porespy-frontend/README.md

 ## TODO:

 - Change GUI to make it look like mock gui design.
+- Add React Redux
+- Add routing to About and Contact Page
 - Apply SOC to module functions names in ./src/utils folder, it will clean up the code.
-- add submodules to the menu bar, make components for each.
+- add submodules to the menu bar, make components for each. (in progress)
 - Ask what routes are needed?
 (About Page, Contact Page, things like that)
 - Get a Favicon.ico
 - CSS Stylings